How to untangle headphone wires – 10 easy ways

 Untangling headphones wires is not only an annoyance.
 It can be a sign that there’s something wrong with your headphones.
-They get tangled, twisted, knotted, and annoying to deal with.
+They get tangled, twisted, knotted, and annoying.
 Headphones twist because the wire isn’t organized correctly.
+That could cause problems in the future if you don’t fix it now!
+Here are ten ways to untangle your headphone wires so you never have to worry about them again!

 Why do headphone wires twist?